MicrosoftDocs/msteams-docs/msteams-platform/tabs/what-are-custom-tabs.md

 ## Tabs user scenarios

-I built a sales tracking app and need to add tabs to support individuals, groups, and teams. \
+I built a sales tracking app and I need to add tabs to support individuals, groups, and teams. \
 **Scenario:** personal \
 **Example:** I need a tab for individual users to list personal goals and strategies without having to share them with the entire team.